Galadriel: Reconstructed Old English elf

 The philologist and Tolkien scholar Tom Shippey notes that in creating Galadriel, Tolkien was attempting to reconstruct the kind of elf hinted at by elf references in Old English (Anglo-Saxon) words.
 The hints are, he observes, paradoxical: while ælfscyne, "elf-beautiful", suggests a powerful allure, ælfsogoða, "lunacy", implies that getting too close to elves is dangerous.
 In Shippey's view, Tolkien is telling the literal truth that "beauty is itself dangerous", as Chaucer did in The Wife of Bath's Tale where both elves and friars are sexually rapacious.
 So when Faramir says to Sam Gamgee in Ithilien that Galadriel must be "perilously fair", Shippey comments that this is a "highly accurate remark"; Sam replies that "folk takes their peril with them into Lorien...
 But perhaps you could call her perilous, because she's so strong in herself."

 Angelic being

 Shippey also considers the Christian Middle English attitude of the South English Legendary, a hagiographic work which he supposes Tolkien must have read, that elves were angels.
 In his view, Tolkien's elves are much like fallen angels, above Men but below the angelic Maiar and the godlike Valar.
 He comments at once that Galadriel is in one way certainly not "fallen", as the elves avoided the war on Melkor in the First Age; but all the same, "Galadriel has been expelled from a kind of Heaven, the Deathless land of Valinor, and has been forbidden to return."
 Shippey suggests that the Men of Middle-earth might have thought the fall of Melkor and the expulsion of Galadriel added up to a similar fallen status; and he praises Tolkien for taking both sides of the story of elves into account.

+Alexander Retakh notes that, beyond the inconsistencies in the various backstories of Galadriel, she also exhibits certain inconsistencies within The Lord of the Rings itself.
+Specifically, in her ability to command the Eagles, be an intercessor with the Valar, and magically pulling down Sauron's stronghold (Dol Guldur), she shows herself to be beyond any other Elf in power, save Lúthien Tinúviel who is half-Maia through her angelic mother Melian.
+Noting that Tolkien, rather unusually, did not much alter Galadriel's role in The Lord of the Rings after creating her as a character, Retakh suggests that Tolkien was engaging in self-borrowing from the already existing character of Melian.